What rights do agency workers have under the Agency Workers Regulations 2010 after the 12-week qualifying period?

 In the event that an agency worker's entitlement to equal treatment is breached, the hirer will be liable to pay an award to the extent that the employment tribunal finds that it is responsible for the breach.

 After the qualifying period, pregnant agency workers are also entitled to specific rights, including paid time off for antenatal care and, potentially, paid time off during an assignment if it is unsuitable for pregnant workers.
-It is the agency's responsibility to seek alternative work for the worker if a health and safety risk means that the assignment is unsuitable, and to pay her for the duration of the assignment if no suitable alternative work is available.
+It is the agency's responsibility to seek alternative work for the worker if a health and safety risk means that the assignment is unsuitable, and to pay them for the duration of the assignment if no suitable alternative work is available.